 The fabric used to cover the wet bulb should be thin but closely woven.
 Where the supplier offers a wick designed for the size of the thermometers, this should be used.
 Before installation, it should be washed thoroughly in an aqueous solution of sodium bicarbonate (NaHCO3), at a dilution of 5 g per litre, and rinsed several times in distilled water.
-Alternatively, boiling in a dilute solution of pure detergent in water may be used, followed by boiling in distilled water.
-Great care should be exercised in handling the clean sleeve or wick to prevent contamination from hands, for example by using tweezers that have been cleaned, or clean plastic residue-free gloves.
+Alternatively, aboiling in a dilute solution of pure detergent in water may be used.
+If a wick is to be employed, it, followed by boiling in distilled water.
+Great care should be similarly treated.exercised in handling the clean sleeve or wick to prevent contamination from hands, for example by using tweezers that have been cleaned, or clean plastic residue-free gloves.

 The proper management of the wet bulb is particularly important.
 Any visible contamination of the wick or the wet-bulb sleeve should be considered an absolute indication of the necessity for its immediate replacement.
+Great care should be exercised in handling the sleeve and wick to prevent contamination from hands.
+Distilled water should be used for the wet bulb.

-Otherwise, observers should be encouraged to change the wet-bulb sleeve and wick at least once a week for all psychrometers that are continuously exposed.
-At places near the sea and industrialized districts it may be necessary to replace these items more frequently.
+Otherwise, observersThe proper management of the wet bulb is particularly important.
+Observers should be encouraged to change the wet-bulb sleeve and wick-regularly.
+These should be replaced at least once a week for all psychrometers that are continuously exposed.
+At places near the sea and-in dusty or industrialized districts it may be necessary to replace these items more frequently.
 The water supply should be checked frequently and replaced or replenished as required.